William-King977/eng84_python_plane_project/README.md

 In this project we were asked to design a flight trip booking system for airport staff.
 The basic requirements for this were outlined by several user stories.
 The user stories stated that staff should be able to:

-- Create passengers with a name and passport number, so they can be added to a flight
+- Create passengers with a name and passport number, so they can be added to a flight.
 - Create a flight trip with a specific destination.
 - Be able to assign and/or change a plane in flight trip by inputting their password so that they can handle the problem.
-- Be able to add passengers to flight trip so that they can sell tickets to them.
+- Be able to add passengers to a flight trip so that they can sell tickets to them.
 - Be able to generate a flight attendees list report that lists every passenger's name and passport so that their identity document can be checked.

 ## Tech Stack and methodologies